joe-scotto/scottokeebs/Scotto44/README.md

 # Scotto44 (SK32)

-The Scotto44 is a 3x5 (38-keys) or 3x6 (44-keys) split column-staggered keyboard that uses a USB-C cable for the interconnect.
+The Scotto44 is a 3x5 (38-keys) or 3x6 (44-keys) split column-staggered keyboard that uses a USB-C cable for the interconnect and has a large 3u action button.

 You can read more about the components and how to build it [here](https://scottokeebs.com/blogs/keyboards/scotto44-handwired-keyboard).